Double Star Calculator - Documentation

 Core Astrometric and Kinematic Functions

-This section describes the core astrometric and kinematic computations performed for individual double star systems.
-These calculations form the basis of the physical interpretation and are directly used in scientific analyses.
+This section describes the core astrometric and kinematic computations performed for double star systems and stars.
+These calculations form the basis of the physical interpretation and are directly used in analyses.

 Angular Separation